 10. pFriem Family Brewers

 When you love beer, one of the best day trips from Portland is a visit to pFriem Family Brewers.
 Situated in Hood River, visiting the award-winning tasting room pFriem Family Brewers is a great way to taste the so often talked about amazing beer of Oregon.
 From classic offerings to barrel-aged beer, you’ll be sure to find something you like.

 The brewery offers a food menu with options like macaroni and cheese, sandwiches, fries, and more.
-They also have a kids menu if you want to turn it into a family day.
+They also have a kid’s menu if you want to turn it into a family vacation in Oregon.
 I think this is a great option to add to your list of winter day trips from Portland, Oregon, as you can enjoy it no matter what the weather is.

 The tasting room sits right across from the town’s waterpark, with beautiful views of the White Salmon and Columbia Rivers.
 There are plenty of wineries to visit as well during your Portland day trip.

 Distance from Portland: 73 miles

 Ever wonder where you get your cheese from?
 Get your taste buds tingling by going on one of the tastiest Portland day trips and taking a behind the scenes tour of the entire cheese-making process at Tillamook Creamery.